Core Design Principles Behind Uplinkr

 - no database coupling

-- works in minimal environments
+- works in minimal hosting environments

-Why uplinkr does not replace monitoring platforms
+Why Uplinkr does not replace monitoring platforms

-Section titled “Why uplinkr does not replace monitoring platforms”uplinkr is not a replacement for large monitoring platforms.
+Section titled “Why Uplinkr does not replace monitoring platforms”Uplinkr is not a replacement for large monitoring platforms.

 It is designed for situations where: